felixmulder/dotty/index.rst

         \- I have more questions!
         =========================

+        .. class:: centered-text

             That's great!
 We have more details on the `Github Wiki<https://github.com/lampepfl/dotty/wiki>`_ and please join our `Gitter channel<https://gitter.im/lampepfl/dotty>`_!

 .. class:: page white

     .. class:: centered
+       :style: padding-top: 32px

          ===============
          Getting Started